bananabenana/Metabolic_modelling_scripts/single_gene_knockout_analysis/README.md

 - `PMM7_Mendoza` or `PMM7_Mendoza_SEED`
 - `CDM_Mendoza` or `CDM_Mendoza_SEED`

 These medias are using BiGG IDs.
-To obtain a media using SEED IDs (if you built a model using KBase or ModelSEED, add _SEED to the media name.
+To obtain a media using SEED IDs (if you built a model using KBase or ModelSEED), add _SEED to the media name.

 Look at the file format if you wish to create your own medias!
-Pretty easy to do!
+To assist, included is a `complex_ingredients` directory which has the components of various 'undefined' medias for microbial growth including:
+- `yeast extract`
+- `beef extract`
+- `peptone`
+- `soy peptone`
+- `tryptone`

 ## Atmosphere
 Independent of media type is aerobic vs anerobic growth.
 One must be selected for the script to run.
 Options: